falkr/designscience/pages/class.md

 # Class Time

-:abstract: These notes are the backbone of the seminar with exercises and some additional material.
+:abstract: These notes are the backbone of the seminar with exercises and additional material.
+You are welcome to take a look and read ahead, but not all information is self-contained or complete.

 # Activity 1: What is Knowledge?